irkode/zero2hugo/README.md

 We develop a website starting with a bare metal one and finally reach a featured website with a nice look and feel.

-### It's not a Quickstart
+## It's not a QuickStart

 If you came here to find a quick guide to set up a static website with a nice theme and simple setup - this is not where you are.
-We recommend one of the tutorials around maybe one alreday utilizing a Theme for layout and styling.
+We recommend one of the tutorials around maybe one already utilizing a Theme for layout and styling.
 An fast and easy go would be [Hugo - Getting Started](https://gohugo.io/getting-started/).

-### It's not an easy Hugo guide
+## It's not an easy Hugo guide

 Zero2Hugo is **not** an introduction SSG, Web technologies (Html, css, scss...), front matter, Markdown, template systems, Git, GitHub, GitHubPages, ... (yeah, buzzword bingo).